AfzalAliSolangi/Reddit_To_BigQuery_Airflow/README.md

 # Reddit_To_BigQuery_Airflow
 ### Description:
-This project leverages the Reddit API to collect and extract valuable data, which is then seamlessly integrated into Google BigQuery.
-The entire workflow is orchestrated and automated using Apache Airflow, providing a robust and scalable solution for data ingestion and analysis.
+Reddit_To_BigQuery_Airflow, a streamlined data pipeline that extracts valuable insights from Reddit using the Reddit API.
+Orchestrated by Apache Airflow, the process seamlessly uploads data to Google Cloud Storage, processes it with Dataproc, and deposits it into a BigQuery table.
+This automated workflow ensures efficient data analysis, making it easy to explore and leverage Reddit data at scale.
+Dive into the power of automation and scalability.